Grape hyacinth, or muscari, is very cute short bulb flower.

 - Bury grape hyacinths bulbs about 3 times as deep as the bulb is tall.

 - They resist cold temperatures very well, and can even cope with snow.

-- Letting the flowers bear seed and drop means that the plants will re-seed themselves on their own.
+- Let the flowers bear seed.
+When they drop, there’s a chance the flowers will re-seed on their own.

 Caring for grape hyacinth